paulhhallam/AWS-RDS-MySQLdb-terraform/README.md

 # AWS-RDS-MySQLdb-terraform
 A simple terraform script to create an AWS RDS MySQL DB on a new VPC specifically created for the database.

-This simple setup just creates an EC2 instance and an RDS MySql database.
+This simple setup just creates an RDS MySql database and an EC2 instance.

 I'd suggest downloading MySQL Workbench onto your PC and attempting to connect to the database using: endpoint as shown on the RDS instance page, e.g. moluccan2.cffnmgekx1nd.us-east-2.rds.amazonaws.com